kathechu/GEOG364/README.md

 ## Acknowledgments

-* [Helen Greatrex](https://www.geog.psu.edu/directory/helen-greatrex), for guidance as the GEOG 364 professor.
+* [Dr. Helen Greatrex](https://www.geog.psu.edu/directory/helen-greatrex), for guidance as the GEOG 364 professor.
 * [PlantVillage](https://plantvillage.psu.edu/), for providing resources for the research.